Deniz-Eren/dev-can-linux/README.md

 If you are interested in developing applications that utilize CAN-bus through our driver, then take a look at the [cansend](tools/cansend), [candump](tools/candump) and [canread](tools/canread) applications.
-These double up as excellent testing tools and examples of applications that talke to our driver.
+These double up as excellent testing tools and examples of applications that talk to our driver.

 Note also that together with our driver installer package a '-dev' variant